zywhy9/zywhy9.github.io/content/post/2023-travel/index.md

 </figure>

-After we came back to Toronto, she was invited by one of her professors who taught her during her undergraduate.
+After we came back to Toronto, she was invited by one of her professors, who taught her during her undergraduate, to visit her house in Windsor.
 So we drove to Windsor and on the way we also went to Point Pelee National Park, which is the southernmost point of mainland Canada.

 <figure>
     <img src="pelee.jpg" title="Point Pelee">